 - The Urban Forestry Commission and City of Vancouver will strive to create partnerships with local tree care companies or sponsors for the care and maintenance of Heritage Trees.

 - All Heritage Trees will be inventoried with all relevant information and photographs for interested parties to research.
-View the current Heritage Tree Inventory (pdf).
+View the current Heritage Tree Inventory.

 How to Nominate a Tree

 The Heritage Tree Program was established in 1998.
-If you have or know of a special tree or a grove of trees that might be considered for Heritage Tree status, please review the program criteria listed below and contact the Urban Forestry Program at (360) 487-8332, or return the Heritage Tree Nomination Packet (pdf) to Vancouver Urban Forestry.
+If you have or know of a special tree or a grove of trees that might be considered for Heritage Tree status, please review the program criteria listed below and contact the Urban Forestry Program at 360-487-8332, or return the Heritage Tree Nomination Packet to Vancouver Urban Forestry.

 The Heritage Tree selection process is on-going.
 To be nominated, a tree must be in good condition and have the consent of the property owner.
 Consent is binding and will apply to all future property owners, successors, or heirs.
-Tree nominations are reviewed semiannually; the deadlines for nominations are October & April.
+Tree nominations are reviewed by the Urban Forestry Commission.
 Heritage Tree status is granted if the tree meets any or all of the following requirements:

 - Size – a diameter of at least 36 in